How to View Your Hours Watched on YouTube

 When you finish a video, another plays automatically.
 When choosing which video to play next, YouTube bases these recommendations on your watch history.

 If connected to a mobile network, after 30 minutes of inactivity, Autoplay will stop.
 For Wi-Fi connections, the limit is four hours.
-Both of these limitations prevent you from either spending too much of your mobile internet or having your computer work for hours on end.
+These limitations prevent you from either spending too much of your mobile internet or having your computer work for hours on end.

 Keep Your Watch Time in Check

 Having so much content to view on YouTube, the Time Watched feature is a pretty good addition.
-It helps you track how much time you actually spend on videos each day.
-And if you accidentally get carried away with cooking tips or watching how the internal combustion engine works on the inside, you can have the app remind you it’s maybe time to hit that stop button.
+It helps you track how much time you spend on videos each day.
+If you accidentally get carried away with cooking tips or watching how the internal combustion engine works, you can have the app remind you that it’s time to hit that stop button.

-Do you find this feature useful?
+Do you find this feature helpful?
 Were you aware of how much time you spend on YouTube each day?
-Care to share your daily average?
-If so, please leave a comment in the section below.